Homan13/my-portfolio/src/content/blog/masonic-new-paradigm-for-knights-templar/index.md

 date: "2021-04-26"
 ---

 A lot of Templar Knights may not like or appreciate my next statement.
-However, with the continued importance placed on it by the Grand Encampment and various Grand Commanderies, and given the current state of Templary I feel its an important topic to discuss;
+However, with the continued importance placed on it by the Grand Encampment and various Grand Commanderies, and given the current state of Templary I feel it's an important topic to discuss;

 The Masonic Knights Templar needs to completely get rid of drill teams.